Bira/octopus-carnival/_drafts/dnd-bobby.md

 ## The Thunder Club

 This top-heavy wooden club is indestructible and impervious to magic.
 It counts as a light mace, but Bobby has to use it two-handed.
+It's a weapon capable of incredible violence but due to the traits and themes of the cartoon Bobby ends up using it almost exclusively using it against inanimate targets.

-The club does sw+2+8d crushing damage.
+The club does sw+2+8d crushing damage with double knockback.
 Rolled damage counts double for knockback.
-The club's strikes automatically do maximum damage to unattended inanimate objects (such as walls, support columns, or the ground).
+The club's strikes automatically do double maximum damage to unattended objects and structures (such as walls, support columns, or doors).